webcoyote/dotfiles/README.md

         # Do not show untracked files; the user's home directory
         # may contain thousands of files
         git config --local status.showUntrackedFiles no

+        # The home directory contains hundreds of thousands of files
+        # in subfolders.
+Scanning them all takes time, so the gitignore
+        # file excludes ... everything.
+When adding files, this config
+        # makes it less annoying to add files
+        git config advice.addIgnoredFile false
     )

     # Move repository to home directory